Project Summary

 Findings

 Eighty-six of the 99 Salmonella enterica serotype Newport isolates obtained were resistant to multiple antibiotics.
 Thirteen were susceptible to all antibiotics tested (pansusceptible).
 Eleven (100% of the beef cattle isolates) of the pansusceptible isolates originated from beef cattle carcasses.
 Genetic analysis of the beef strains showed that there were only two clones.
-In order to establish that the multi-drug resistant Salmonella Newport strains are primarily coming from dairy cattle as opposed to beef cattle a greater representation of strains from beef cattle will need to be characterized.
-The fact that we can see this current trend probably means we are observing an early snapshot of the Newport serotype evolution and dissemination.
+In order to establish that the multi-drug resistant Salmonella Newport strains are primarily coming from dairy cattle as opposed to beef cattle, a greater representation of strains from beef cattle will need to be characterized.
+Observation of this current trend probably means this is an early snapshot of the Newport serotype evolution and dissemination.

 This study represents the first known identification of Salmonella field isolates carrying the IncA/C incompatibility type plasmid.
 Very little has been published in the scientific literature on IncA/C. An expanded characterization of Salmonella serogroups may aid in determining the origin and dissemination of the IncA/C plasmid acquired by the Newport isolates characterized in this study.